stanley-craychee/BMI-Calculator/README.md

 ------------Overview

 This repository contains the code for an Android mobile app which was created using Kotlin.
-The mobile app is an efficient way to send out information to potential recruiters to let them know you are looking for a job, have experience, and have a date of availability.
+The mobile app is an efficient way to quickly calculature your BMI and know whether it is in a healthy range of not, using biometric data as input.

 ------------Project Purpose

-Users of this app will benefit from saving time and energy through automated self-promo via text messaging recruiters through this app.
+Users of this app will benefit from being able to quickly and effectively calculate their BMI index.

 ------------Features

 1. Users fill in a variety of form fields with their information
-2. Users preview the message they are about to send to a recruiter
-3. Users will be brought to their default text messaging app with a pre-written message that's ready to send out using the information provided
+2. Users select 'calculate' and are given their BMI, as well as a message about whether their BMI is within a healthy range for their biology

 Form fields presented:
-1. Contact name
+1. Gender
-2. Contact number
+2. Age
-3. Display name
+3. Height
-4. Whether they're a 'junior' dev or not
-5. Immediate start (yes or no) -> If no, provide first available date
+4. Weight

 ------------Screenshots